pghvlaans/yalpack/README.md

 * Install compiled software as packages
 * Easily remove unwanted packages (no need to worry about "make uninstall")
 * Simple(r) pacakge upgrades
-* Handle and log ".new" files automatically
+* Handle and log ".new" files automatically - from yalpack-0.1.7, easy .new file management.
 * List installed packages and versions
 * Gather, store and check information about dynamic library usage
 * Search for which package provided which file/directory/symlink